-Steven J. Porzio is an associate in the Labor & Employment Law Department and a member of the Labor-Management Relations Group.
+Steven J. Porzio is a senior counsel in the Labor & Employment Law Department and a member of the Labor-Management Relations Group.
 Steve assists both unionized and union-free clients with a full range of labor and employee relations matters.
 He represents employers in contract negotiations, arbitrations, and representation and unfair labor practice cases before the National Labor Relations Board.

 Steve has experience conducting vulnerability assessments and providing management training in union and litigation avoidance, leave management, wage and hour, and hiring and firing practices.
 He provides strategic and legal advice in certification and decertification elections, union organizing drives, corporate campaigns, picketing and union contract campaigns.
 Steve has represented employers in a number of different industries, including higher education, health care, construction and manufacturing in successful efforts against unions in election and corporate campaigns.